-The Welding Operator certificate program prepares students with entry-level skills in the major commercial welding processes, SMAW and GMAW.
+Welding Operator Mission: The Welding Operator certificate program prepares students with entry-level skills in the major commercial welding processes, SMAW and GMAW.
 With welding skills in both processes, completers of the Welding Operator certificate might seek entry level welder positions in the construction as well as the manufacturing industry.
+All courses required for the Production Welder certificate program are included in the Welding Operator program.

-Upon completion of this program, the graduate is prepared for entrylevel employment as a manufacturing production or construction apprentice welder.
+Additional Program Info: The Welding Operator certificate consists of twelve semester hours of instruction.
+Upon completion of this program, the graduate is prepared for entry-level employment as a manufacturing production or construction apprentice welder.